Rabbis as Mediators

 The Rabbis as Mediators Program provides rabbis and rabbaniot with professional mediation tools and access to a national network of community mediation and dialogue centers in order to effectively mediate and resolve conflicts within their communities.

 The “Rabbis as Mediators Program” works in collaboration with the Gishurim Program.

-- Connecting between community rabbis to their local Community Mediation and Dialogue Center, with the support of the Gishurim Program.
+- Connecting community rabbis to their local Community Mediation and Dialogue Center, with the support of the Gishurim Program.

-The “Rabbis as Mediators Program” also works together with the Gishurim Program in advancing two annual events:
+The Rabbis as Mediators Program also works together with the Gishurim Program to advance two annual events:

 - A special session dedicated to community rabbis as part of the Gishurim Program’s annual mediation conference.

-Research on rabbis, mediation, Judaism, and conflict resolution:
+Research on Rabbis, Mediation, Judaism, and Conflict Resolution:

 Roth, Daniel, Third-Party Peacemakers in Judaism: Text, Theory, and Practice, NY, New York, Oxford University Press, 2021.